Part 1: Creating a child care emergency preparedness plan

 Step 1: assess your business for areas of risk

-Brainstorm the types of natural disasters or emergency situations that could affect your child care.
-Is your business prone to certain natural disasters that would require an evacuation, like floods or hurricanes?
-Do you live in an area that is at risk for extended loss of heating/AC, water, or power?
+Think about the types of natural disasters or emergency situations that could affect your child care.
+Maybe your business location is prone to natural disasters that require an evacuation, like floods or hurricanes, or you live in an area at risk for extended loss of heating/AC, water, or power.
 Consider an unexpected absence of management, a public health crisis, a security threat, or other unexpected situations.

-Next, you want to determine how likely they are.
-You can create a simple table and have a probability of high, medium, and low.
-For each type of situation first write one line about how you would address it.
+Next, consider how likely the natural disasters and emergency situations are.
+Create a simple table and have a probability of high, medium, and low.
+For each situation, write a sentence explaining how you would address it.
 Typically, there are two scenarios – staying put and getting out.
-For example, if you have concerns about a violent parent, you are likely going to stay put, lock the doors, and limit entry.
-In other situations, like a power outage, fire, or a flood you may want to get out of the building.
-Likely you will find that most, if not all, the scenarios will require one of these two responses.
-If they don’t you can create new ones.
+For example, if you have concerns about a violent parent, you're likely to stay put, lock the doors, and limit entry.
+In other situations, like a power outage, fire, or flood you may want to exit the building.
+You'll find that most scenarios require one of these two responses.
+If they don’t, create new ones.

-It is difficult to address every potential issue.
-In the least, you want to focus on the high probability risks.
-Additionally, you could cover medium and low probability ones using the same responses (such as stay put or get out).
+It's difficult to address every potential issue.
+Start by focusing on high probability risks and cover medium and low probability ones using the same responses (stay put or get out).

 Step 2: create a process for emergencies

 Write down the steps to take in an emergency.
-The simpler you can make it, the better, so people can keep it clear in their heads during an emergency.
-Start with sounding an alarm and end with verifying that all the children are where they should be.
-This could be in the building or at an evacuation point outside the building.
-If you can, having a flow chart may help.
+The simpler you make it, the better, so it's clear in their heads during an emergency.
+Start your steps with sounding an alarm and end with verifying that all the children are safe and where they should be.
+This may be in the building or at an evacuation point outside the building.
+Creating a flow chart may help.

-Document both the on-site and off-site evacuation locations, as well as shelter-in-place locations.
-Remember to document secondary routes to evacuation locations in case primary routes are blocked.
-For your off-site evacuations, include instructions on how children will be transported to off-site locations.
-Some questions to consider are:
+Document on-site and off-site evacuation locations, shelter-in-place locations, and secondary routes to evacuation locations in case primary routes are blocked.
+For off-site evacuations, include instructions on how children are transported to off-site locations.
+Some things to consider are:

 - Do you need buses or vehicles?